Childbirth: Laboring in Water and Water DeliverySkip to the navigation

 Laboring in water

-Some hospitals and birthing centers offer tubs or whirlpools for laboring.
-If yours does, talk to your health professional about laboring in water.
-The warm water supports your body and helps you to relax.
+Some hospitals and birthing centers offer tubs or whirlpools for labor.
+If yours does, talk to your doctor or midwife about laboring in water.
+The warm water supports your body.
+It also helps you to relax.
 For many women, laboring in water has been proved to:footnote 1, footnote 2

 - Reduce labor pain.

 - Reduce the use of or need for pain medicine.

 Sometime before you are ready to push your baby out, you will have help getting out of the tub.

 A water birth is the delivery of a baby while in a tub or pool of warm water.
 The American College of Obstetricians and Gynecologists does not recommend giving birth in water.
 That's because this type of birth has not been studied enough to see if it is safe for the baby and mother.footnote 3